Without any doubt. The Iwatayama Monkey Park in Kyoto was my absolute highlight of our visit in Kyoto.

 But before you can enjoy the monkeys (by the way the monkeys you can see here are so-called snow monkeys) you have to get up to the mountain top.

 Depending on your walking speed the way upwards is around 20-30 minutes.

 In some Internet rating portals, I have read before that the way up is really exhausting and long.
 But come on, Eduardo and me both are not really the people you would call totally fit.
 But we made it up there without any breakdown.
 It really is not as exhausting as described in several websites.
 Ok, we also had some “luck” with the weather.
 It was raining cats and dogs.
 Thus, there was no sun which would make it too hot.
 So please don’t let some posts on TripAdvisor and Co. take your motivation to get there.
 It is definitely worth it and really not as bad as many people describe it 🙂

 So, after a “small walk to the top”, you can finally admire the wild monkeys.

 The monkeys walk freely inside of the park.
 Anyway, you should keep in mind that those are still wild animals.
 They might be used to humans, but as soon as someone is approaching too much they usually rather leave.

-Because of that there are some general rules in the park like don’t touch them or make pictures of them with flash.
+Because of that, there are some general rules in the park – like don’t touch them or take pictures of them with flash.
 Common sense if you ask me though 🙂

-Moreover, we can just recommend to go there around spring time or early summer as we did.
-As around this time many of the female monkeys have babies.
+Moreover, we can just recommend going there around springtime or early summer as we did.
+As around this time, many of the female monkeys have babies.
 Cuteness overload!